 ARTICLE IX - MEETINGS OF THE ASSOCIATION

-1. Annual Meetings - The Association shall meet annually at a time and place within the Commonwealth as shall be fixed by the Board of Directors and such meeting shall be called by the Executive Directors serving as the Secretary shall notify all Voting Members in writing of the same.
-Such meeting and the calling thereof shall be in conformity with applicable provisions of the "open meeting law", so called.
+1. Annual Meetings - The Association shall meet annually at a time and place as shall be fixed by the Board of Directors, and the Executive Director shall call such meetings, and the Secretary shall notify all Voting Members in writing at a minimum of ten days before said date.

-The Voting Members shall, at each annual meeting, elect officers, if any, receive and act upon any reports of any officers and agents of the Association, conduct any other business as may be required by these Bylaws and conduct any other business .which may be presented for the consideration of the Voting Members by the Board of Directors.
+The Voting Members shall, at each annual meeting, receive and act upon any reports of any officers and agents of the Association, conduct any other business as may be required by these By-Laws, and conduct any other business which may be presented for the consideration of the Voting Members by the Board of Directors.
+The Executive Director, under the direction of the Board of Directors, shall prepare an agenda and order of business for the annual meeting.
+Voting Members may request the placement of items on the agenda per the same procedure as established by the Board of Directors.

-2. Other Meetings - Other meetings of the Association may be convened by the Board of Directors and shall be called by the Executive Director serving as the Secretary shall notify all Voting Members in writing of the same.
-Such call shall state the purpose of the meeting, the place and the time.
+2. Other Meetings - Other meetings of the Association may be convened by the Board of Directors and shall be called by the Executive Director.
+The Secretary shall notify all Voting Members in writing of the same.
+Such notification shall state the purpose of the meeting, the place, and the time.

-6. Rules of Order - Robert's "Rules of Order shall serve as the rules of order and conduct of all meetings of the Association.
+5. Rules of Order - Robert's "Rules of Order shall serve as the rules of order and conduct of all meetings of the Association.

-ARTICLE X INDEMNIFICATION
+ARTICLE X – INDEMNIFICATION

-The Association shall, to the extent legally permissible, indemnify each of its officers and agents against all liabilities (including expenses) imposed upon or reasonably incurred by him/her in connection with any action, suit, or other proceeding in which he/she may be thereafter, by reason of his/her acts or omissions as such officer, unless in any proceeding he/she shall be finally adjudged not to have acted in good faith in the reasonable belief that his/ her action was in the best interests of the Association, provided, however, that such indemnification shall not cover liabilities in compromise payment by such officer pursuant to a consent decreeor otherwise, unless such compromise shall be approved as in the best interests of the Association, after notice that it involves such indemnification, (a) by a vote of the Board of Directors, or (b) by a vote or the written approval of a majority of the Voting Members, not counting any member who is an interested officer.
+The Association shall, to the extent legally permissible, indemnify each of its officers and agents against all liabilities, including expenses, imposed upon or reasonably incurred by him/her in connection with any action, suit, or other proceedings in which he/she may be thereafter, because of his/her acts or omissions as such officer, unless in any proceeding he/she shall be finally adjudged -the Association, provided, however, that such indemnification shall not cover liabilities in compromise payment by such officer according to a consent decree or otherwise unless such compromise shall be approved as in the best interests of the Association, after notice that it involves such indemnification, (a) by a vote of the Board of Directors, or (b) by a vote or the written approval of a majority of the Voting Members, not counting any member who is an interested officer.
 Such indemnification may include payment by the Association of expenses incurred in defending a civil or criminal action or proceeding in advance of the final disposition of such action or proceeding, upon receipt of an undertaking by the person indemnified to repay such payment if he/she shall be adjudicated to be not entitled to indemnification under these provisions.
 The rights of indemnification hereby provided shall not be exclusive of or affect other rights to which any officer may be entitled.
-As used in this paragraph, the term "officer" includes their respective heirs, executors and administrators, and an "interested officer" is one against whom as such the proceeding in question or another proceeding on the same or similar grounds is then pending.
+As used in this paragraph, the term "officer" includes their respective heirs, executors, and administrators, and an "interested officer" is one against whom, as such, the proceeding in question or another proceeding on the same or similar grounds is then pending.

-ARTICLE XI - BYLAW AMENDMENTS
+ARTICLE XI – BY-LAW AMENDMENTS